These equations give a relationship between initial velocity, final velocity, time taken, acceleration and distance travelled by the bodies.

 As distance or displacement = speed or velocity x time, hence the distance or displacement can be calculated from speed or velocity-time graph.

 When Speed or Velocity is Uniform (or Constant)

 Distance/displacement = Area of rectangle ABCD = AB × AD

 Thus, We find that the area enclosed by velocity-time graph and the time axis gives the distance travelled by the body.

 When Acceleration is Uniform (or Constant)

 distance or displacement = area of right triangle OAB =

-When speed or velocity as well as acceleration is non-uniform (variable).
+When Speed or Velocity as well as Acceleration is Non-uniform (or Variable).